freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/cooling/index.md

 * Cable Management = Having a rat's nest of cables can block airflow and make your computer hotter.
 It is reccomended to take some time to cable manage after building a computer, because it can increase the lifespan of your computer in the future.

 [Wikipedia - Article on computer cooling](https://en.wikipedia.org/wiki/Computer_cooling)

+My changes.
+ Smart cooling - If you have low budget on cooling and you are thinking of fan cooling , then let me tell you the best ways for that is to check the fan directional cooling .
+Well you might ask what that is.
+What if you add two fans in your case but they both are sucking the air inside then this will create an air chocked (hot air choke).
+What should you do is take one fan that takes the air in and other that takes the air out from the system.
+I have tried this and it works.
+How do i know this from Linus Tech Tips